 The outflow of Rock Lake, Rock Creek, is a gorgeous little river that traces through some of the least-disturbed areas left on the Palouse.
-It has abundant access up and down the river, alternates between the character of a freestone desert creek and a deep, slow irrigation channel, to wide shallow spring creek, and has more surprises lurking in its waters than any other river in the region.
+It has abundant access up and down the river, alternates between the character of a freestone desert creek and a deep, slow irrigation channel, to a wide shallow spring creek, and has more surprises lurking in its waters than any other river in the region.

-It goes without saying then that by far the best trout fishing is upstream (or not far downstream) of this natural barrier.
-There is a lot of private ranch land around here, so the best way to access this stretch is from the John Wayne Pioneer Trail, which you can connect with from a spur off of Cherry Creek Road in Ewan.
+It goes without saying then that by far the best trout fishing is upstream (or not far downstream) of these natural barriers.
+There is a lot of private ranch land around the upper falls, so the best way to access this stretch is from the John Wayne Pioneer Trail, which you can connect with from a spur off of Cherry Creek Road in Ewan, or further downstream.

 Sections of the river are riffled and can be fished blind as with most freestone rivers, but there are some sections that open up into slow, wide areas that resemble a spring creek more than a rocky desert stream.
 It is here that the real fun lives; the best chance of success is sight-casting to specific targets, whether they are holding station or cruising for food.
 Some of the trout in here are true bruisers, with 15-21” being the general range.
 Though not as densely populated as better-known locations like Rocky Ford Creek in central Washington, these fish are similarly particular and challenging in the slow-moving water.

 When sight casting, I rely heavily on three patterns to get the job done: scuds, small black leech patterns, and damselfly nymphs.
 With all of these, I try to lead the fish by a few feet to allow the fly to sink to near the fish’s level, then retrieve them with long, very slow strips.
 Unweighted flies generally look more natural, and it’s shallow enough that there’s no need for beads and lead usually.
 Depending on hatch activity, a small nymph like a pheasant tail can be deadly when dead drifted just under the surface.
 There are plenty of caddis, midges, and a few mayflies here too, so come prepared in case a hatch occurs and you see rise forms.

 Trout are far from the only thing in this creek though.
-Carp and bass are able to survive the heat of the summer here, and are in large numbers all the way down to the Snake, as well as occasional surprises like panfish and Northern Pikeminnow.
+Carp and bass are able to survive the heat of the summer here and are in large numbers all the way down to the Snake, as well as occasional surprises like panfish and Northern Pikeminnow.
 Below Rock Creek Falls, there are miles of access along the John Wayne Pioneer Trail, and a visiting angler can throw small streamers for bass or nymph for carp as far as they want.

 Yes, I said nymph for carp.
 Rock Creek is full of carp, and in a lot of ways they act just as you would expect ultra-selective tailwater trout to act.
 They hold in similar places where you would see trout, they eat all the same things, and can be similarly picky and selective, perhaps even more so.
 The major difference is the size: whereas an average trout in many rivers might be 10-12”, many of the carp in this small creek are 10-12 pounds.
-Even when fishing in the “trout water”, it’s fairly likely that you will set the hook on what feels like the trout of a lifetime, only to realize that it’s actually a carp.
+Even when fishing in the “trout water,” it’s fairly likely that you will set the hook on what feels like the trout of a lifetime, only to realize that it’s actually a carp.
 In much of the creek, the carp are also just as happy to feed on the surface as trout are, depending on what food is around.